mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/legomindstorms.md

 : Specifies whether to stop the drive motors before disconnecting.

 {:id="Ev3Motors.TachoCountChangedEventEnabled" .boolean} *TachoCountChangedEventEnabled*
-: Returns whether the TachoCountChanged event should fire when the motor angle is increaing.
+: Returns whether the TachoCountChanged event should fire when the motor angle is increasing.

 {:id="Ev3Motors.WheelDiameter" .number .do} *WheelDiameter* : Returns the diameter of the wheels attached on motors.